RAG MusicJapanese Songs

 From folk dance classics to hidden gems: Recommended songs (41–50)

-It’s a dance from Israel.
+It’s a very fast-tempo dance performed in Israel.